pdjr-n2k/TMP106/README.md

 channel will steadily illuminate.

-If the DS18B20 cannot be detected and/or registered withing 20 seconds then the registration attempt will be aborted.
+If the DS18B20 cannot be detected and/or registered withing 20 seconds then the registration attempt will be aborted and the associated LED will remain off.

 #### De-registering a sensor